Spontaneous symmetry breaking-induced thermospin effect in superconducting tunnel junctions: Abstract

 \section{Abstract}

-We discuss the charge and the spin tunneling currents between two Bardeen-Cooper-Schrieffer (BCS) superconductors, where one density of states is spin-split.
+We discuss the charge and the spin tunneling currents between two Bardeen-Cooper-Schrieffer (BCS) superconductors, where one density of states is spin-split by the proximity of a ferromagnetic insulator.
 In the presence of a large temperature bias across the junction, we predict the generation of a spin-polarized thermoelectric current.
-This thermo-spin effect is the result of a spontaneous particle-hole symmetry breaking in the absence of a polarizing tunnel barrier.
+This thermo-spin effect is the result of a spontaneous particle-hole symmetry breaking in the absence of any polarizing tunnel barrier.
 The two spin components, which move in opposite directions, generate a spin current larger than the purely polarized case when the thermo-active component dominates over the dissipative one.